caocao0525/ChromBERT/README.md

 This function generates and saves reference files for genes not expressed (RPKM=0) and their associated promoter regions in the specified output directories.

-Similarly to pre-training data, after extraction, users can segment the data into k-mers using the function below, adjusting the `k` value to the desired number.
+Similarly to pre-training data, users can segment the data into k-mers using the function below, adjusting the `k` value to the desired number after extraction.
 For optimal computational efficiency, we recommend using 4-mers.

 ```python